X-XENDROME-X/GenPulse/README.md

-# GenPulse: Your Ultimate Tool For Crafting Secure Passwords Effortlessly! 🔒✨
+# GenPulse: Crafting Secure Passwords Effortlessly! 🔒✨

 GenPulse isn't just another password generator – it's your personal fortress builder in the digital realm!
 This Chrome extension showcases a symphony of front-end wizardry and security prowess.